munificent/craftinginterpreters/book/global-variables.md

 virtual machine will support variables.

 Actually, it will only support *global* variables.
-Locals are coming in the next chapter.
+Locals are coming in the [next chapter][].
 In jlox, we managed to cram them both into a single chapter, because we used the same implementation technique for all variables.
-We built a chain of environment hash tables, one for each scope, all the way up to the top.
+We built a chain of environments, one for each scope, all the way up to the top.
 That was a simple, clean way to learn how to manage state.

+[next chapter]: local-variables.html

 But it's also *slow*.
 Allocating a new hash table each time you enter a block or call a function is not the road to a fast VM.
-Given how much code is concerned with using variables, if they go slow, everything goes slow.
+Given how much code is concerned with using variables, if variables go slow, everything goes slow.
 For clox, we'll improve that by using a much more efficient strategy for <span name="different">local</span> variables, but globals aren't as easily optimized.

 <aside name="different">